 We have our own private room now, but for a few weeks we were living in a dorm room with up to five other people.
-I barely spent any time in the room but if I fancied a lazy day being a couch potato, even in the living room, there always seemed to be someone judging.
+I barely spent any time in the room but if I fancied a lazy day being a couch potato, even in the living room, there always seemed to be someone judging (“oh, you’re on your laptop!?
+You should be out exploring!”).
 Because a backpacker life must be exciting!
 Every single day!

 It made it very hard to have any real “me time” because people are always all up in yo’ grill – plus for a while we had two people in our room with completely alternating sleeping patterns, which meant we felt we always had to be quiet and could never put the light on!
 It’s the little things that start getting to you when you’re in other people’s space for a while.

 This is by far the worst part of living in a hostel.
 It’s ever-changing, people move on and you never know if you’ll see them again.
-We have just had our third “end of an era” and I’m feeling really sad about it.
-I MISS YOU ALL ALREADY!! :(
+Every time we had an “end of an era” I felt really sad about it – but the worst one was saying goodbye to everyone ourselves.
+I MISS YOU ALL ALREADY!! 😦

 Could you ever live in a hostel?